 Oxy-fuel combustion has been the propulsion system of choice since the early days of rocket science.
 Defined as a combustion process in which fuel is mixed with an oxidizer such as pure oxygen, oxy-fuel combustion has been effectively used in solid, liquid, and gaseous combustion systems.

-At the core of CES' technology is an oxy-fuel combustion system adapted from the same principles of rocket propulsion technology that power the Space Shuttle.
+At the core of CES' technology is an oxy-fuel combustion system adapted from the same principles of rocket propulsion technology that power the American Space Shuttle.
 The CES combustor burns clean gaseous and/or liquid fossil fuel with gaseous oxygen at near-stoichiometric conditions in the presence of recycled or even untreated produced water.
 It can burn a wide variety of fuels, including natural gas, associated or produced gas, syngas, refinery residues, landfill gas, bio-digester gas, and renewable fuels such as glycerin from bio-diesel production facilities.
 Even emulsified bitumen and micronized petcoke have been proven to be useable fuels, although they are not at commercial readiness yet.

 CO2 and steam are the primary products of the oxy-fuel combustion process.
 CES technology is able to recover 100 percent of CO2 produced, ensuring that no pollutants are released into the air.
 The ready production and recovery of CO2 is a game-changer for the enhanced oil recovery (EOR) industry.